MissVeronica/UM-folder-permissions/README.md

 Prepare a WP page where you add the shortcode: [um_folder_permissions]

-Display the page with your browser and get the UM Folder Permissions display.
+Display the page with your browser as site administrator and get the UM Folder Permissions display.